 We will contact you by telephone, text, or email six times to see how you are doing.
 This will happen every other day after the infusion for two weeks.
 We will ask about your symptoms, if you have had any additional medical problems, and if any contact information has changed.
 These phone calls or email responses will take about 10 minutes each.
 If you are unable to answer because of your medical condition, we will ask a family member or close friend or caregivers that you designate to report how you are doing.

 We will also call to arrange follow up visits at 15 and 30 days after the infusion of CP or placebo.
 At these follow up visits we will draw one tablespoon (15 ml) of blood and ask you questions about how you are doing.

+If you consent to being included in an optional blood draw study, we will draw an additional 20 ml (1 tablespoon + 1 teaspoon) of blood on the day of enrollment and also on days 15 and 30.
+This will to allow us to study how CP affects the body’s ability to fight COVID-19.

 Authorization to store your blood for future research?